Nick Tompkins

 Nicholas Adam Tompkins (born 16 February 1995) is a professional rugby union player who plays as a centre for Premiership Rugby club Saracens.
 Born in England, he represents Wales at international level after qualifying on ancestry grounds.
-In 2024 Tompkins announced that he is expecting his first child with his long-term partner.

 Early life

 Tompkins came through the academy at Saracens.
 Born in Sidcup, England, He represented England at Under-18 and Under-20 levels, as well as England Saxons.
 He qualifies for Wales through his Welsh grandmother, and made his debut for Wales in 2020.

 Club career

 In 2012, Tompkins made his debut for Saracens in the LV Cup.
 His 100th Saracens match came in 2019, when he scored a hat-trick in 28 minutes against Gloucester in the Premiership Rugby semi-final.
 He was a replacement as Saracens won the 2018–19 Premiership final against Exeter Chiefs.
 He was also a replacement as Saracens won the 2019 European Rugby Champions Cup Final.

 On 26 June 2020, Tompkins joined the Dragons on loan from Saracens for the 2020–21 season.

 Tompkins started the final as Saracens defeated Sale Sharks to win the Premiership title in 2023.

+Tompkins now has over 200 appearances for Saracens, having also won five Premiership titles and three Champions/Heineken cups.